danthomson10/RockControl/VOICE_SETUP.md

 ## Setup Instructions

-### 1. Configure Twilio Phone Number
+### 1. Configure Twilio Phone Number ✅ COMPLETED

-You've already provided your Twilio credentials.
-Now configure your phone number's voice webhooks:
+Your Twilio phone number **+6435672557** is already configured with the correct webhooks!

 **Option A: Via Twilio Console (Web UI)**